Exploring Context-aware and LLM-driven Locomotion for Immersive Virtual Reality: Discussion

 \subsection{Cognitive and Visual Attention}

-Voice-based steering resulted in significantly higher fixation rates, indicating increased visual scanning and attentional demands during continuous navigation.
-This result may be attributed to the nature of constant movement, where users need to actively monitor their direction and rapidly search the environment, often resulting in shorter and more frequent fixations.
-Similarly, mean fixation duration serves as an indicator of stable visual attention and cognitive engagement.
+Voice-based steering resulted in significantly higher fixation rates, suggesting more frequent visual sampling during continuous navigation.
+This pattern may be attributed to the nature of constant movement, where users need to monitor their direction and search the environment while moving, often resulting in shorter and more frequent fixations.
+This interpretation is consistent with steering-based travel work, where users continuously regulate direction and move through the scene rather than selecting a discrete destination~\cite{christou2017steering,hombeck2023tell}.
+Similarly, mean fixation duration can reflect how stably attention is allocated to visual information.
 Teleportation resulted in the longest fixations, followed by the LLM-driven method, while the voice-based steering condition showed the shortest durations.
-These eye movement patterns, particularly less frequent but longer fixations in the teleportation and LLM-driven conditions, suggest that users planned their actions more deliberately and were generally aware of their intended destinations.
+These eye-movement patterns, particularly less frequent but longer fixations in the teleportation and LLM-driven conditions, suggest that users may have planned their actions more deliberately and were generally aware of their intended destinations.

-Mean saccade durations were significantly shorter for LLM-driven locomotion, suggesting more efficient and goal-directed gaze behavior, indicating that participants in the LLM-driven condition engage in more purposeful visual exploration.
-Additionally, while pupil diameter is primarily considered an indicator of cognitive load, increased pupil size may also reflect heightened engagement or arousal within the virtual setting.
+Mean saccade durations were significantly shorter for LLM-driven locomotion, suggesting more efficient and goal-directed gaze behavior, as saccade measures are commonly used to characterize visual search and attention allocation~\cite{holmqvist2011eye,eckstein2017beyond}.
+Additionally, while pupil diameter is primarily considered an indicator of cognitive load, increased pupil size may also reflect heightened engagement or arousal within the virtual setting~\cite{beatty1982task,hopstaken2015window}.
 This finding is further supported by the higher spatial and general presence scores in the LLM-driven condition, suggesting that natural language interaction facilitated deeper cognitive engagement and immersion.

 Classification models demonstrate the feasibility of using eye-tracking features to infer user interaction mode in real time, as these features varied across locomotion techniques.
-SHAP analysis indicated that fixation duration, saccade dynamics, and pupil diameter were key indicators for distinguishing user behavior.
-Such distinct eye movement patterns, reflecting visual attention and cognitive engagement, can serve as objective metrics for adaptive VR systems.
+SHAP analysis indicated that the saccade-to-fixation duration ratio, fixation duration entropy and variability, saccade direction histograms, maximum fixation duration, and the fixation-to-saccade count ratio were key indicators for distinguishing user behavior.